-Continuing into Fiscal 2024, we continued supporting business operational goals and enhancing our existing suite of products, focusing on alternative fuels and technologies, modernizing our key components, and continuing development in the global evolution of grid interconnection requirements.
+In Fiscal 2024, we continued supporting business operational goals and enhancing our existing suite of products, focusing on alternative fuels and technologies, modernizing our key components, and continuing development in the global evolution of grid interconnection requirements.
 We focus our engineering efforts on coordinating our product design and manufacturing processes to bring our products to market in a cost-effective, reliable and timely manner.
-For Fiscal 2023 and 2022, R&D expenses were \$2.4 million and \$3.4 million, respectively, representing 3% and 5% of total revenue, respectively, for these fiscal years.
+For Fiscal 2024 and 2023, R&D expenses were \$2.5 million and \$2.4 million, representing approximately 3% of total revenue, respectively, for these fiscal years.